 Take a cooled tortilla, carefully lift open the top and smear a teaspoonful of black bean puree inside the pocket.
 Press with your fingers to make sure the bean puree is spread evenly all around.
 Repeat the process with the remaining tortillas and black bean puree.

 Just before serving, heat the comal over medium-high heat and add some vegetable oil.
 To finish the panuchos, place each one on the hot comal and toast until golden on both sides, 2 to 3 minutes on each side.
 Remove to paper towels.
 (This should be done just before you are ready to serve, as panuchos are best eaten freshly prepared.)

-To assemble: Top each panucho with a piece of lettuce, shredded turkey, pickled red onions, a slice of tomato and a slice of avocado.
+To assemble: Top each panucho with a piece of lettuce, some shredded turkey, pickled red onions, a slice of tomato and a slice of avocado.

 This recipe was provided by a chef, restaurant or culinary professional.
 It has not been tested for home use.